Adobe Premiere Rush and Pro are in the same category but for different audiences.

 - Wraptor DCP

 The limit of Premiere Rush is just half of Premiere Pro.
-It offers other options that we don’t see in the former.
-In fact, many professional video editors do not offer some of those options.
-Here is the list of some:
+Many professional video editors do not offer some of those options.
+Here is the real power of Pro:

 - Caption editor